anvaka/mars/README.md

 [Gazetteer of Planetary Nomenclature](https://planetarynames.wr.usgs.gov/Page/MARS/target).

 To add colors to the map, I had to patch [mapbox-gl-js](https://github.com/anvaka/mapbox-gl-js/tree/color-ramp) library.
-The patch is not supposed to be "production" quality, but might serve as an inspiration for a [long time feature request](https://github.com/mapbox/mapbox-gl-js/issues/3889) solution on main mapbox-gl repository.
+The patch is not supposed to have high reusability quality, but might serve as an inspiration for a [long time feature request](https://github.com/mapbox/mapbox-gl-js/issues/3889) solution on main `mapbox-gl` repository.

 # Patronage